-The Studios at MASS MoCA is buzzing with spring energy and we couldn't be more excited to be welcoming our first funded artist from Puerto Rico this week!
+The Studios at MASS MoCA are buzzing with spring energy and we couldn't be more excited to be welcoming our first funded artist from Puerto Rico this week!

 We have raised funds to offer 6 residency slots at the Studios this spring/summer 2018 for Puerto Rican artists who were impacted by Hurricane Maria.
 The devastation to the island has disrupted the careers of many artists in Puerto Rico, and we created this residency opportunity to provide much needed time, space, and financial and professional support to help artists rebuild their art practices and pursue new opportunities.

 Read about this exciting set of artists here and be sure to keep an eye out for future Open Studios events that these fantastic artists will be participating in so you can come say hello.

 Gamaliel Rodriguez was our first artist resident to arrive this Wednesday!
 Using pen and ink on paper, Gamaliel has been working on a series of drawings that depict aerial and panoramic views of unreal industrial, military or civilian areas.
 These areas are non-traditional places because most of them are created from his own inventions, studies, investigations, and memories of abandoned industries, hotels and other built environments.
 These elaborate photorealistic scenes have the quality of engraving but also evoke architectural drawings and the photography of the mid-twentieth century.

 While at the Studios, Gamaliel plans to use the medium of drawing to share his experience of Hurricane Maria and its aftermath.
 He hopes this experience will allow fellow artists in the program to talk about the topic and use the Studios as a laboratory of ideas.
 Gamaliel will be in residence from April 11 – May 1, and will participate in the Open Studios on April 28th.